Sambhaji Maharaj Biography- Thrilling History

 Capture of Shambhu Raje: Worst Event in Maratha History

-In 1689, Sambhaji Maharaj planned to completely throw out Mughal from Hindustan.
+In 1689, Sambhaji Maharaj planned to throw out the Mughal completely from Hindustan.
 Therefore, he arranged a meeting at Sangmeshwar.

 There, he called all his commanders.
 Brother-in-law of Sambhaji Maharaj, named Ganoji Shirke, made union with Mughals.

-Ganoji Shirke has exposed all hidden routes of Sangameshwar to Mughal commander Mukkarabkhan.
+Ganoji Shirke has exposed all the hidden routes of Sangameshwar to Mughal commander Mukkarabkhan.

 At that time, Sambhaji Raje was with his Brahmin friend and advisor “Kavi Kalash” and with some trustworthy people because that meeting was so confidential.